rancher/ecm-distro-tools/cmd/prbuilder/README.md

 1. Parse version from tag using `version_strategy`
 2. Resolve target branch using version mapping
+3. **Single-target mode (--target-dir):**
+   - Open existing repository
+   - Ensure remote exists
+   - **Fetch from remote (mandatory - prevents stale branches)**
+   - Checkout remote branch, creating/resetting local branch from remote ref
+   - This ensures you're always working with the latest code, even if your local branch was stale
+4. **Multi-target mode:**
-3. Clone target repository on the specified branch
+   - Clone target repository (shallow clone with depth=1 for speed)
-4. Create a new PR branch (`bump-to-{TAG}-{timestamp}`)
+5. Create a new PR branch (`bump-to-{TAG}-{timestamp}`)
-5. Run update script from source repo with environment variables
+6. Run update script from source repo with environment variables
-6. Check for changes via git status
+7. Check for changes via git status
+   - **If no changes:** Log a message, clean up the PR branch (single-target mode), and skip PR creation
+   - **If changes:** Continue to commit and PR creation
-7. Commit changes (author: github-actions[bot])
+8. Commit changes (author: github-actions[bot])
-8. Push branch and create PR using `gh` CLI
+9. Push branch and create PR using GitHub API

+**Key improvements:**
+- **Stale branch fix:** In single-target mode with `--target-dir`, the tool fetches from the remote and creates/resets the local branch from the remote reference, preventing PRs from stale code
+- **Clean no-changes handling:** If the update script makes no changes, the tool cleans up the PR branch it created (in single-target mode) and leaves your repo in a clean state

 If any target fails, the tool continues processing other targets.